Skip to main content Accessibility information

 Develop skills that all SLTs need such as goal setting, session planning and inter-professional team working.
 This module is repeated across all years and includes learning through clinical placement activity.

-Learn about the role of memory, perception, motor planning, problem solving and attention in communication disorders.
-Approaches to assessment and intervention in clients who have conditions such as traumatic brain injury (TBI) and dementia.
+Learn about the roles of memory, perception, motor planning, problem-solving and attention in communication disorders.
+Consider approaches to assessment and intervention for people who have conditions such as traumatic brain injury, mental illness or dementia.

 Clinical research project